Amid USPS delays, election experts and campaigns weigh in: Don’t mail your ballot

 The agency’s ballot processing is dramatically better than its service for other types of mail.
 It delivered 96.7 percent of outgoing ballots on time during the week of Oct.
 16, according to data it filed in federal court.
 It delivered 95.6 percent of completed ballots to election officials.

 But those figures, some critics say, do not fully depict the Postal Service’s ballot-handling performance.
-Those rates only apply to mail the Postal Service was able to identify as ballots.
+Those rates apply only to mail the Postal Service was able to identify as ballots.

 Every day, processing facilities are mandated by court order to conduct “all clear” checks, or sweeps of sorting plants to detect misplaced election mail.
 But in 10 percent of the reports, the Postal Service either found ballots that should have been processed, failed to complete the check or did not report the results.

 “What I see in this data is not anything that contradicts each other,” said J. Remy Green, an attorney who represents a group of voters in a lawsuit against the Postal Service in federal court in the Southern District of New York.
-“What it suggests to me is that when they can identify ballots, they’re doing a good job, but when they’re not catching ballots, there are ballots sitting in the slowest part of the system and that remains troubling.”
+“What it suggests to me is that when they can identify ballots, they’re doing a good job, but when they’re not catching ballots, there are ballots sitting in the slowest part of the system, and that remains troubling.”

-The volume of ballots in the mail system has rewritten the parts of the campaign playbooks for both President Trump and Biden in the waning days of the presidential race.
+The volume of ballots in the mail system has rewritten parts of the campaign playbooks for both President Trump and Biden in the waning days of the presidential race.
 Trump spokeswoman Thea McDonald cited the campaign’s 2.5 million volunteers as part of a get-out-the-vote push that is the “biggest in history.”
 She called the Biden team’s push “nonexistent” and said the former vice president had “no infrastructure in key states to remind [supporters] to mail in their ballots.”

 Biden National States Director Jenn Ridder said the campaign was largely able to track voters who requested absentee ballots and target follow-up digital and mailed information on how to vote.